Anatomy and Histology Quiz

 D. Conduct impulses to the central nervous system

-What is the role of Schwann cells in nerve fibers?
+What is the shape of skeletal muscle fibers?

 What is the purpose of the sarcolemma in muscle cells?